Skip to main content

 The data that we help our clients collect is form based and open format, making it more accurate, relevant, high-quality, useful and highly discoverable.
 We have over 20 years’ experience in the creation of auditable data for the built environment, assisting clients, professional teams, and supply chains to provide quality handover information.
 We are a data company that is interested in data assurance: exploding documents into their data parts for maximum accuracy and value.

-Utilising our online platform Springboard, Edocuments helps clients to identify what data requirements they need to ensure they have access to the right data that will make their days easier.
+The EDocuments platform helps clients to identify what data requirements they need to ensure they have access to the right data that will make their days easier.
 We can give them guidance and then build those specific requirements into the application.
 This can help remove misunderstanding and clarify data accuracy.

 With this application, clients can track performance, project delivery and identify whether inaccurate information is being provided.
 The more relevant data that is collected, the better decision-making will be in the future.